bec-archer/SR80-Manuals/user-manual.md

 If an item is unfixable:

 1. Open the item
-2. Tap the **Total** button (black)
+2. Tap the **Totaled** button (black in light mode, white in dark mode)
 3. Confirm — you'll see a **"Totaled"** confirmation and the app takes you back to the queue
 4. If there's a diagnostic cost, enter it through the normal cost flow.
 If not, enter $0 and it moves straight to Checkout.

 ### About the Action Buttons

-All action buttons on the Tech Station (Grab, Done, Tested, Enter Cost, Total, Close) are intentionally large.
+All action buttons on the Tech Station (Grab, Done, Tested, Reassign, Enter Cost, Totaled, Close) are intentionally large.
 They're designed so techs can tap them quickly without fiddling around, even with dirty or gloved hands.
+On iPad, the buttons sit side by side in a row.
+On iPhone (used by admins), the buttons stack vertically and stretch full-width so they're still easy to tap on the smaller screen.
 After any "walk-away" action (anything where you're done with that item for now), the app shows a brief confirmation and automatically returns you to the repair queue.

 ### Role Switcher (Debug Only)